Transcript: The Power of NO

-They started out eating a pretty crappy diet to begin with, but which they then let people get back to, so then their NO activity came back to baseline.
-Then they had these people eat the higher antioxidant foods, like berries, and within a period of just two weeks, a significant jump in their arteries' ability to relax and dilate normally.
+They started out eating a pretty crappy diet to begin with, but which they then let people get back to, and so then their NO activity came back to baseline.
+Then they had these people eat the higher-antioxidant foods, like berries, and within a period of just two weeks, a significant jump in their arteries’ ability to relax and dilate normally.

 This is where they should have been in the first place, or even higher.
 This study suggests that choosing antioxidant-rich plant foods can improve blood flow to all parts of our bodies.

 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.
 This is transcript contributed by Bruce A. Hamilton.